SpencerTranter/Illaoi-Website/README.md

 # illaoi_website
-Web project done in class, is mobile and tablet freindly
+Web project done to work on design skills with HTML/CSS, is mobile and tablet freindly